 National Collections Centre, Museum storage facility in Wroughton, England.

-The National Collections Centre is a storage facility on the grounds of a former RAF airfield near Wroughton, housing over 300,000 objects from the Science Museum Group collection.
-The facility includes conservation laboratories, research areas, and photography studios within a complex stretching over 300 meters.
+The National Collections Centre is a museum storage facility on the grounds of a former RAF airfield near Wroughton, England, holding objects from the Science Museum Group collection.
+The site is made up of several large hangars and support buildings that have been converted into conservation laboratories, research areas, and photography studios.

-The Science Museum acquired the former RAF Wroughton airfield in 1979 to create storage space for large objects that could not be displayed in museums.
-In 2007, the museum's library archives were relocated here, making the site an important preservation location.
+The Science Museum took over the former RAF Wroughton airfield in 1979 to store large objects that could not be kept in its London buildings.
+In 2007, the museum's library archives were moved to the site, which turned it into a key location for both physical objects and documentary records.

 The community of curious travelers